Skip to main content

 A Dalmatian howls outdoors

 Treating the reason behind the bark will be the most effective solution, but for now, it’s important to remember a few techniques.
-Firstly, reminds Flowers, do not yell at your dog when they’re barking—or anytime.
+First, remember never to yell at your dog when they’re barking — or anytime at all.
 Not only will they not understand what you mean (unless you use a command they know, such as “quiet”), but they will likely be encouraged to keep barking.
 If you think about it, raising your voice does sound like a bark, so it’s easy to see why your pup might misinterpret your efforts.

 Second, remember to use specific words when asking your dog to stop barking.
 They will likely not know the phrase “stop barking” or “shhh,” but training them to respond to “quiet” can go a long way.
-To practice with your pup, use your chosen command, then reward them with a treat the moment they stop barking.
-With enough consistency and practice, their response will get quicker and quicker.
+To practice with your pup, use your chosen command, then reward them with a treat when they stop barking.
+With enough consistency and practice, their response will become both quicker and quicker.

 Final thoughts on barking

 If excessive barking continues to be a problem, you may want to visit your veterinarian to rule out any medical problems.
-Alternatively, tiring out your pup with a long walk or extra playtime can go a long way in keeping them occupied and quiet while you’re out and about.
+Alternatively, tiring out your pup with a long walk or extra playtime can go a long way in keeping them occupied if they seem to bark at nothing.
+Boredom can be a sneaky culprit!

 Now that you know what makes a dog bark, which breeds bark the least, and how to train your dog to stop barking, you’re all set to take on a real challenge.
 Ready to help your pup quiet down?
-Remember, it’s likely going to be a long process, but the sooner you get started, the sooner you’ll see results.
+Remember, it will likely be a long process, but the sooner you get started, the sooner you’ll see results.

 Gabrielle LaFrank